Dr Malcolm Rogge

 Law School

-Dr Malcolm Rogge is a Business and Human Rights scholar-practitioner, and an international award winning documentary filmmaker.
-He welcomes research proposals from graduate and undergraduate students in diverse fields, including business and human rights law; corporate law and governance; law and economic thought; international economic law; law and film; law and philosophy, human rights and visual culture, and law and the humanities.
+Dr Malcolm Rogge is a Business and Human Rights scholar and practitioner, as well as an international award-winning documentary filmmaker.
+He welcomes graduate research proposals in diverse fields, including business and human rights law; the rights of nature; corporate law and governance; international economic law; law and film; law and philosophy; human rights; and law and the humanities (including human rights and visual culture).

 From 2015 to 2019, Dr Rogge served as Teaching Fellow at Harvard University for graduate level courses in Global Governance (with John G. Ruggie), Business & Human Rights (with John G. Ruggie), and Corporate Responsibility (with Jane Nelson and John G. Ruggie).
 As a Clark Byse Fellow at Harvard Law School, Dr Rogge designed and led a research-based workshop series in 2018 on Business & Human Rights: Bridging the Gap.
 He is a member of the Global Business and Human Rights Scholars Association and the Business and Human Rights Teaching Network.
 For six years, Dr Rogge served as Academic Delegate at the United Nations Forum on Business and Human Rights for the Harvard Human Rights Program.
 From 2016-2019, Dr Rogge taught Business & Human Rights at the Jindal Global University & Harvard School of Public Health Summer School on Human Rights and Development in Cambridge, Massachusetts.